 Playing card games is a perfect activity for older adults because it’s inexpensive, they can sit comfortably, and it’s a fun way to pass the time!
-Solo games give you time to do other things while they’re happily occupied.
-Playing together is an activity you can both enjoy.
+Card games can also give caregivers time to do other things while others are happily occupied.
+Here's a few card games to introduce to your friends and family!

 A simplified game of 21, also known as Blackjack, is a great card game for older adults.
-We’ve made a few changes to the standard rules to make it easier and more fun to play.
+We’ve made a few changes to the standard rules to make playing easier and more fun.
 Our version is perfect for people with mild cognitive decline.

-Adding up the cards forces your older adult to do math in their heads, exercising their brains.
-Shuffling, dealing, and moving the cards around exercises their fingers and hands.
-And, they have to use judgement to make decisions about whether or not they want another card.
+Adding up the cards forces an older adult to do math in their heads, exercising their brains.
+Shuffling, dealing, and moving the cards around exercises fingers and hands.
+They also have to use judgment to make decisions about whether or not they want another card.

 A standard deck of playing cards with Jokers removed.